aloisdeniel/updated/README.md

 #### Updating

-The easiest way to update your `Update<T>` instance is by using the `update` function that returns a stream with the sequence of updates.
+The easiest way to update your `Update<T>` instance is by using the `update` function that returns a `Stream` with the sequence of updates.

 ```dart
 var value = Update<int>();